jlyon1/rcos-status-updates/spring_2019/week_01.md

 > In this section, you can write about what you accomplished in the previous week.

-> This past week, I was able to implement the the dialog box for creating a new user in the front end.
-I \
-> learned how to send requests in JavaScript to the backend API.
+> This past week I ordered parts, and developed a plan for physically turning the knob on the heater.
+Additionally I focused on how we will handle power distribution to the motor and Raspberry Pi.
+It is important to separate the power distribution.

 ## This Week's Plan

 > In this section, you can write about what you have planned for next week.

-> After my accomplishments from last week, I plan to add accessibility features to the user creation dialog box. \
-> I also plan on attending the git workshop this week.
+> This week I plan on driving the motors from the Raspberry Pi.
+This will require using software PWM to specificy direction and speed for the motors.

 ## Anything Blocking?

 > In this section, you can write about any blockers that you are having trouble in the project.

-> I don't know how to test the accessibility features I am going to be implementing this week, so i am going to \
-> ask my mentors if they have any suggestions.

-## Notes

-> This is an optional section for any sort of information that does not fall under any of the other categories.
+> Currently blocked on parts, additionally, the distribution of Nerves we are using does not support the pi's hardware PWM driver.